johnnyw66/SAP2/README.md

 24 August 2021
 ---
 This microprocessor written for the LogiSim Evolution CAD can be built with standard TTL/CMOS logic chips.
-For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand- but I prefer to use the LogicSim GUI and my simple assembler utility.
+For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand.
+I prefer to use the LogicSim GUI and my simple assembler utility.

-Assemble your machine code from a text file using the python utility - and load the program into the RAM memory unit (right click and select 'Load Image' - then select an assembled hex file )
+Assemble your machine code from a 'asm' text file using the python utility - and load the program into the RAM memory unit (right click and select 'Load Image' - then select an assembled hex file )

 To assemble code - simple run './assembler.py test.asm' - this will produce a 'binary' version with the same